thp/pyotherside/docs/index.rst

 * Add support for Python-based image providers (see `Image Provider`_).
 * Fix threading crashes and aborts due to assertions.
 * :func:`addImportPath` will automatically strip a leading ``file://``.
+* Added :func:`pluginVersion` and :func:`pythonVersion` for runtime version detection.

 Version 1.0.0 (2013-08-08)
 --------------------------